WESTERN AUSTRALIA IS ON THE BALL

 The Changing places facility is to the left of Hillarys Boat Harbour and to the right of Sorrento Surf Life Saving Club.

-To find where the facilities have already been built, go to the changing places website locator.
+To find where the facilities have already been built, go to the Beach wheelchairs website locator.

 DID YOU KNOW MOMENT